Recipe by Lane Selman

 2. Preheat oven to 425˚F.

 3. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
-Add noodles to water and boil 3 minutes, stirring often.
-Drain, rinse under cold water, and drain again.
+Add noodles to water and boil 2 minutes, stirring often.
+Drain, rinse under cold water until fully chilled, and drain again.
 Toss with a few teaspoons oil to prevent noodles from sticking.
 Set aside.

 4. On a sheet pan, toss asparagus and carrots in oil.
 Roast 10 minutes.
 Remove salmon from marinade, reserving marinade.
 Put salmon on sheet pan with the vegetables and roast 10 minutes more, until vegetables are tender and salmon is cooked.